Miguel Vargas Player Props: Dodgers vs. Rays

 Miguel Vargas At The Plate

-- Vargas is batting .237 with 13 doubles, two triples, four home runs and 23 walks.
+- Vargas is hitting .233 with 13 doubles, two triples, four home runs and 24 walks.

-- In 57.4% of his games this season (27 of 47), Vargas has picked up at least one hit, and in eight of those games (17.0%) he recorded multiple hits.

-- Looking at the 47 games he has played this year, he's went deep in four of them (8.5%), and in 2.2% of his trips to the dish.
+- Looking at the 48 games he has played this season, he's homered in four of them (8.3%), and in 2.1% of his trips to the plate.

-- Vargas has driven in a run in 14 games this season (29.8%), including eight games with more than one RBI (17.0%).
-He has also driven in three or more of his team's runs in one contest.
+- In 29.2% of his games this season, Vargas has notched at least one RBI.
+In eight of those games (16.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.